socpa124212/socpa124212/README.md

 ### Hi there 👋
+### Let me introduce my self

+Hi I am socap124212
+I want to be AI data sicentist usin python
+So I am working on using python, SQL, and other method that is needed I love to watch movie and listening music.

 <!--
 **socpa124212/socpa124212** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.